martinescardo/HoTT-UF-Agda-Lecture-Notes/index.md

 It may be considered somewhat miraculous that the addition of the univalence axiom alone to `MLTT` can achieve (1) and (3).
-Martin-Löf type theory was designed to achieve (2), and, 1 (regarding), types were imagined/conceived as sets (and even named *sets* in some of the original expositions by Martin-Löf), and the identity type was imagined/conceived as having at most one element, even if `MLTT` cannot prove or disprove this statement, as was eventually shown by [Hofmann](https://www.tcs.ifi.lmu.de/mitarbeiter/martin-hofmann) and [Streicher](https://en.wikipedia.org/wiki/Thomas_Streicher) with their [groupoid model of types](https://ieeexplore.ieee.org/document/316071)
+Martin-Löf type theory was designed to achieve (2), and, regarding (1), types were imagined/conceived as sets (and even named *sets* in some of the original expositions by Martin-Löf), and, regarding (3), the identity type was imagined/conceived as having at most one element, even if `MLTT` cannot prove or disprove this statement, as was eventually shown by [Hofmann](https://www.tcs.ifi.lmu.de/mitarbeiter/martin-hofmann) and [Streicher](https://en.wikipedia.org/wiki/Thomas_Streicher) with their [groupoid model of types](https://ieeexplore.ieee.org/document/316071)